fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 - [Enterprise Knowledge Retrieval](https://github.com/openai/openai-cookbook/tree/main/apps/enterprise-knowledge-retrieval).
   - _"The notebook is the best place to start, and takes you through an end-to-end workflow for setting up and evaluating a simple back-end knowledge retrieval service"_
   - This is a **very good** notebook to start with.
 It shows not only the code, but also the thought process of putting a good solution in place and evaluating it.
+  - It also covers agents, i.e. invoke external tools to complement the LLM.
 - [File Q&A](https://github.com/openai/openai-cookbook/tree/main/apps/file-q-and-a): _"[U]pload files and ask questions related to their content, and the app will use embeddings and GPT to generate answers from the most relevant files"_.
   - Similar to the "query your data" and "enterprise knowledge retrieval" tutorials, but includes a front-end and backend.
   - Seems to be older than the "knowledge retrieval" tutorial.